-The environment, everything that surrounds a person, can actually be one of the reasons for alcoholism to develop.
+The environment, everything that surrounds a person, can be one of the reasons for alcoholism to develop.
 If a person’s environment includes a lot of drinking as the norm, say it is tradition to go out every night after work for a couple of beers before heading home, this makes it easier for the person to drink more and more.
 Especially if there are people in their social circle that drink a lot as well.
 The more environmental and social support for a person’s drinking means they are more likely to drink, and that will more likely be one of the causes of alcoholism and addiction.

 Personality Factors Leading to Alcohol Abuse

 An individual’s personality can also cause problems with alcohol and addiction.
-There are some personality types that can be a bad combination with drinking and alcohol.
+There are some personality types that can be a bad combination of drinking and alcohol.
 People who want to be the life of the party can be one example.
 Others who feel the need to please others and can’t say no may be another one.
-Low self-esteem and unstable psychics can also lead to excessive drinking, especially in combination with another causes.
+Low self-esteem and unstable psychics can also lead to excessive drinking, especially in combination with another cause.
 These are just some of the possibilities.
 If the personality seems to lend itself to drinking and situations with drinking, this could be a cause of alcoholism.

 When to Seek Help

 It is always much easier to find ways to prevent alcoholism with some background knowledge about the possible causes of addiction.
 If an individual is: